-2013).
-Research consistently shows students who struggle with reading acquisition and vocabulary can learn meanings of new words in the short term on researcher-developed measures (Jitendra et al., 2004; Kuder, 2017).
+Rollanda E. O'Connor, Graduate School of Education, University of California, Riverside, 1207 Sproul Hall, Riverside, CA 92521, USA.
+Email: roconnor@ucr.edu shows students who struggle with reading acquisition and vocabulary can learn meanings of new words in the short term on researcher-developed measures (Jitendra et al., 2004; Kuder, 2017).
 A few studies in middle school have also documented retention of taught words over a few weeks or months (Bos & Anders, 1990; O'Connor et al., 2019).
 Nevertheless, for students with LD, it remains rare to demonstrate generalized improvement in academic vocabulary and comprehension on standardized reading measures (Vaughn et al., 2019).
-The present study reports findings from the third year of a three-year project in which academic vocabulary was taught to students with LD, including students who were EL, in special education English/Language Arts (ELA) classes in middle school.
+The present study reports findings from the third year of a 3-year project in which academic vocabulary was taught to students with LD, including students who were EL, in special education English Language Arts (ELA) classes in middle school.